 - To raise awareness worldwide of the Earth Charter and to promote understanding of its inclusive ethical vision.

-- To promote the use of the Earth Charter as an ethical guide and the implementation of its principles by civil society, business, and government.
+- To promote the adoption and use of the Earth Charter as an ethical guide and the implementation of its principles by civil society, business, and government.

 - To encourage and support the educational use of the Earth Charter in schools, universities, religious communities, local communities, and many other settings.

 - To promote recognition and use of the Earth Charter as a soft law document.

 - To promote development of a global network of Earth Charter supporters and activists with the collaboration of advisors, affiliates, volunteers and partner organizations.

 - To create and disseminate high quality communications and educational materials to different target groups that will reach millions of people.

 - To have the Earth Charter contribute to important international initiatives and processes so that its essence can be used as a guide in efforts to address urgent challenges such as climate change, biodiversity loss, the Post-2015 Development Agenda and conflict resolution.

 - To undertake training programmes to facilitate the uptake and application of the Earth.

 The Earth Charter in different communities.